finnito/Science/content/09scie/energy-for-life/3-energy-in-food.md

 ---

-It takes you approximately $147J$ to jump $0.3m$ off the ground.
+It takes you approximately $147J$ to do a starjump $0.3m$ off the ground.
 How many jumps do you have to do to burn off the energy from your snack?

+e.g. $120,000/147=816$ jumps!

  ---

  ![](../assets/energy_in_food-kilojoules-in-food.jpg)

- ---

- In fact, we can find the amount of energy in a food in the lab!
-We will do this whakamātau later in this unit.

- Before we start, recall that it takes $1J$ to warm $1ml$ of water by 1 degree C.

- ---

- 1. Measure 10ml of water in a boiling tube
- 2. Place that boiling tube in a clamp above a tripod with gauze mat
- 3. Light your food (peanut) on fire using the bunsen burner
- 4. Place the peanut on the gauze mat
- 5. Record how much warmed the water gets!

 ---